bevyengine/rfcs/rfcs/74-macro-derived-substates.md

 which currently use the `States` trait as their generic requirements.

 Any state can be turned into it's SSF variant through a `ssf(&self)` method.
-This is intended for internal usage, users should create SSF variants directly during schedule matching.
+This is intended for internal usage.
 ```rs
 trait States {
     type Ssf: Eq + Hash + Clone,